popskraft/nutcracker/content/hand-cleaner.md

   - "Helps Hands With Repeated Use"
   - "Easily removes paint, oil, and grease"
   - "Volume: 120 FL OZ (3.55 L)."
-  - "Dispenser available for easy use."
+  - "Dispenser is available for easy use."

 # benefitsHeader
-benefitsHeaderTitle: "Why choose **Professional Hand Cleaner**?"
+benefitsHeaderTitle: "Why choose a **Professional Hand Cleaner**?"

 # benefitsContent
 benefitsImages: